linnabraham/galactic-rings/README.md

 `python evaluate_alexnet.py  -test_dir "data/train_data/base/validation/" -model_path output/741649/741649.h5 -batch_size 64`

+There is a different version of the evaluation script `evaluate_alexnet_tfdataset.py` that can accept the path to the validation dataset that has already been saved to disk.
+`python evalutate_alexnet_tfdataset.py -test_dir "output/741649/val_data" -model_path best_model.h5 -batch_size 64`

-The prediction results are saved to a file eval_output.csv
+The prediction results are saved to a file eval_output.csv if the `-write` switch is passed while running.

++ The confusion matrix and other metrics based on it are generated using a classification threshold of 0.5.
++ The `ROC` is generated using a number of thresholds and an algorithm is used to automatically compute a best threshold from it.
++ The same metrics are re-evaluated using this optimal threshold

 ## Predict on a large number of unlabelled images